holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 }
 ```

-1. It is a very good practice (most of the time a requirement) to reset the calls count for spies
+1. It is a very good practice to reset the calls count for spies
-   if we check in tests if they were called given amount of times.
+   if we check if they were called given amount of times.
 Remember that you should
    be able to call all unit tests independently, at any given moment, in any order.
 That being
    said, one spy call should not affect the other call in other test.
-Same goes for stubs.

 1. At this point, we still want to have photos returned.
 But since this is a route handler,
    I guess it should not return a plain array, but a response with status code and a body